irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter04/01-Introduction.md

 *Aka: Cluster or dodged frequency bar chart)*

-It allows us to compare two variables, for instance we can see on X-axis the ratings, on Y-axis count of movies, but spliting the count on movies with awards. so you can compare one bar against the other easly.
+It allows us to compare two variables, for instance we can see on X-axis the ratings, on Y-axis count of movies, but spliting the count on movies with awards. so you can compare one bar against the other easily.

 ### Stacked Frequency Bar Chart